jbcodeforce/autonomous-car-mgr/docs/index.md

 ### Development, Operation and CI/CD

 * [ ] What are the best practices for deploying Lambda functions in a CI/CD pipeline, and how to manage version control and rollbacks?
-* [ ] How to support blue-green deployments or canary releases with AWS Lambda?
+* [x] How to support blue-green deployments or canary releases with AWS Lambda?
+[A >>>](./dev_ops.md/#bluegreen)
 * [x] How should error handling be implemented in AWS Lambda to ensure reliability and fault tolerance?
 * [x] What to monitor and logging tools or practices do you recommend for AWS Lambda functions to ensure proactive issue resolution?
-* [ ] What tools to do local development and testing of AWS Lambda functions?
+* [x] What tools to do local development and testing of AWS Lambda functions?
 * [ ] How can teams effectively debug Lambda functions, particularly when integrated with other AWS services?
 * [ ] How to adopt CI/CD practices for Lambda functions?
 How to automate deployment while ensuring rollback capabilities for stability?
-* [ ] How to effectively use versioning and aliases in AWS Lambda to manage deployments and facilitate A/B testing?
+* [x] How to effectively use versioning and aliases in AWS Lambda to manage deployments and facilitate A/B testing?
-* [ ] Beyond CloudWatch, are there any third-party tools or AWS services that provide deeper insights into Lambda function performance and health?
-* [ ] How to implement anomaly detection in Lambda executions to quickly identify and respond to unusual patterns or errors?
+* [x] How to implement anomaly detection in Lambda executions to quickly identify and respond to unusual patterns or errors?

 [>>> See discussions in development and operations section](./dev_ops.md)